kentng201/beauty/README.md

-# beautiful-code README
+# beauty README

-This is the README for your extension "beautiful-code".
+This is the README for your extension "beauty".
 After writing up a brief description, we recommend including the following sections.

 ## Features